Twenty-first week of 2019 edition!

 When I was in junior high and high school, I wrote novels.
 They were terrible, but that didn’t stop me.
-I’d incorporate my classmates as starship captains, engineers, soldiers, and science officers (because, you know, Star Trek had science officers, so I had to too!).
+I’d incorporate my classmates as starship captains, engineers, soldiers, and science officers (because, you know, Star Trek had science officers, so I had to as well!).
 It wasn’t unusual for my stories to have both men and women in positions of command.
-It did not occur to me then — and it does not make sense to me now — why that would be unusual?
-With that verbose bit of background, maybe it’ll make sense when I say that the Sword Art Online’s last 12 episodes bewildered me.
+It did not occur to me then — and it does not make sense to me now — why that would be unusual.
+With that verbose bit of background, maybe it’ll make sense when I say that Sword Art Online’s last 12 episodes of the first season bewildered me.
 No, they actually pissed me off.
-The show had spent 12 amazing episodes building up the second in command of the Knight of the Blood Oath only to shove her in a cage in the second 12 episodes?
+The show had spent 12 amazing episodes building up Asuna, the second in command of the Knight of the Blood Oath, only to shove her in a cage for the second 12 episodes?
 Just waiting for Kirito to save her?
-What the what?
+What the what all about?
 So, when I saw Frog-kun’s post on Anime Feminist, I had to give it a read.
 And I’m glad I did!
-Because it turns out that the writer, Reki Kawahara, had some interesting things to say about those episodes — and more!
+Because it turns out that SAO’s writer, Reki Kawahara, had some interesting things to say about those episodes — and more!
 I particularly enjoyed Frog-kun’s general insights about the discussion in general and its place in anime in particular.

 Sometimes, a headline is so out there, so hyperbolic, that I can’t help but check it out.
 The most heartfelt anime of “all time?”
 Really?
-Three titles immediately popped into my mind, and I figured that if they weren’t in the list, I could just dismiss this post.
-But The Gaijin (ニクラス)’s post on Trust the Gaijin kinda freaked me out: all three titles were there!
+Before reading the article, three titles immediately popped into my mind, and I figured that if they weren’t in the list, I could just dismiss this post.
+But The Gaijin (ニクラス)’s article on Trust the Gaijin kinda freaked me out: all three titles I had thought of were there!
 I haven’t seen #1, but I have it on good authority it was a candidate for this list.
-I’m still trying to recover for #4.
+I’m still trying to recover from #4.
 It’s fun to step back and think about what series really affected you — and to remember them fondly.